 Damsons are excellent for jam and gin due to their slightly bitter flavour, golden Mirabelles are sweet and juicy, and greengages can vary between tart and sweet, depending on how ripe they are.

 Plums are a really versatile fruit to cook with.
 Use to add a tart sweetness in classic puds like plum crumbles, tarts or cakes.

-Plums also goes really well in savoury dishes and especially with Asian spices and rich meats like duck, lamb and pork belly.
+Plums also go really well in savoury dishes and especially with Asian spices and rich meats like duck, lamb and pork belly.
 The tart flavour of the fruit cuts through the richness of the meat.